“We’re most looking forward to spending 4 days in Easter Island,” I’d say when friends asked about our upcoming trip to South America.

 Next to arrive was Captain James Cook and the British, four years later.
 They were looking for supplies and fresh water, but didn’t find either on Easter Island.
 Instead, they found sick islanders and toppled moai.

 Between 1770 and 1838, the Rapanui gradually overthrew all the moai statues on Easter Island (the ones standing today were restored by archaeologists).
-It’s believed the moai were toppled during tribal wars brought on by lack of resources, ironically caused by their excessive moai production.
+It’s believed the moai were toppled during tribal wars brought on by lack of resources, ironically caused (in part) by their excessive moai production.
+Rats brought over by the original settlers also harmed the ecosystem.

 The depletion of resources, while a main factor in the collapse of Rapa Nui society, was not what led to the end of the original Rapa Nui society.
 The slave raids of 1862 were far more damaging to Rapa Nui culture.